JAlcocerT/JAlcocerT/content/blog/dev-web-nuxtvitepress.md

 ---
-title: "Trying new SSGS Nuxt & VitePress [and a SSG Recap]"
+title: "Trying Nuxt & VitePress [and a SSG Recap]"
 date: 2025-10-23
 draft: false
-tags: ["dev"]
+tags: ["Dev","Nuxt"]
 description: 'Testing NUXT & VitePress Themes.
 Looking back to the learnings with other SSGs like HUGO and Astro.'
 url: 'trying-nuxt-themes'
 ---

-New year, time to **try out some new SSG**.
+Almost the end of the year, time to **try out some new SSG**.

 This time it is the turn of **Nuxt**

 * https://github.com/HugoRCD/canvas

-1. the first thing I noticed, it takes much more time to load compared to Astro or NextJS sites, and much more than HUGO.
+1. The first thing I noticed, it takes much more time to load compared to Astro or NextJS sites, and much more than HUGO.

 You just need **2 things**: NPM and NodeJS.